thirup123/hello-world/README.md

-# hello-world
-sample first repository
+# This is a sample repository

+I am learning to use GitHub by watching a tutorial.

+Thank you.

+Keep coding!